Bitcoin is not the only cryptocurrency you will see in the market.

 This service displays a complete list of different crypto assets available in the market, and with their respective prices.

-Plenty of altcoins are beginning to make wave, since over 5,000 cryptocurrencies are currently on the crypto market (and more being introduced every day).
+Plenty of altcoins are beginning to make wave, since many cryptocurrencies are currently on the crypto market.

 However, Bitcoin is still the top-father dog of all cryptocurrencies.

-It will only be a matter of time, before people find the next big cryptocurrency like BTC coin.
+It will only be a matter of time, before people find the next big cryptocurrency like BTC an Ethereum to invest in.